Margaret Fay Shaw: Language revivalist

 Two-thirds of the contributors to Shaw's book were women.
 One of the most prominent figures in the book is St Brigid of Kildare, about whom many local stories, songs, and customs are recorded.

 In a 2004 article about Shaw for The Guardian, Brian Wilson wrote of the book, "Not only was it a scholarly presentation of the songs and lore which she had written down during her sojourn on the island, but also an invaluable description of life in a small crofting community during the 1930s."

-Shaw was most pleased by the response that her book received from the many South Uist traditional singers and tradition bearers from whom her book's contents had been collected.
+Shaw was most pleased by the response her book received from the many South Uist traditional singers and tradition bearers from whom its contents had been collected.
 Her book was "accepted... as a warm and authentic tribute to their culture and way of life."

 Even more importantly, the MacRae sisters wept for joy as they read through their copy of Shaw's book.
 Shaw further recalled saying in a conversation with tradition-bearer Màiri Anndra, "I'd be terribly upset if indeed I had hurt anybody's feelings", only for Màiri Anndra to reply, "There's not a wrong word in the four corners of that book!"

 In advance of St Columba's Day, 9 June 1963, Shaw learned that Bishop Stephen McGill of the Catholic Diocese of Argyll and the Isles, a Glaswegian who preferred Anglo-Saxon princess and Queen St Margaret of Scotland as a national saint, had refused to celebrate the 1,400th anniversary of St. Columba's arrival from Gaelic Ireland as a Christian missionary to Scotland.
-Deciding to discreetly defy the Bishop with a celebration of their own, Shaw and the parish priest of St. Columba's Catholic Church upon Canna arranged for a Tridentine Solemn High Mass followed by Eucharistic Benediction for the enormous number of pilgrims who arrived aboard boats from Rùm, Eigg, and Mallaig.
+Deciding to defy the Bishop with a discreet celebration of their own, Shaw and the parish priest of St. Columba's Catholic Church upon Canna arranged for a Tridentine Solemn High Mass followed by Eucharistic Benediction for the enormous number of pilgrims who arrived aboard boats from Rùm, Eigg, and Mallaig.

 Following the Second Vatican Council, Campbell and Shaw disliked the abandonment of the Ecclesiastical Latin liturgical language and the subsequent introduction of the Mass of Paul VI in the vernacular.
 They accordingly joined the Scottish Branch of Una Voce, which still presses for the greater availability of the Tridentine Mass, immediately upon its foundation in 1965.

 The Campbells' three-volume collection of Hebridean folk songs, published between 1969 and 1981, is regarded as a valuable source.
 Their personal archive at Canna House is an even more invaluable resource for scholars of Scottish Gaelic literature, Scottish traditional musicians, and folklorists.

 The Campbells donated their house and its contents to the National Trust for Scotland in 1981, but Shaw continued to live there even after her husband's death while they were on holiday at Villa San Girolamo in Fiesole in Italy in 1996.